 The simple answer is, if your bankruptcy case is completely over, no – the bankruptcy court cannot take your money to pay back your creditors.
 This is your money to use how you see fit.
 HOWEVER, the courts CAN take money out of your settlement funds to pay any outstanding debts that are owed for court ordered child support or spousal support.

 To learn more about the benefits of settlement go here (https://www.injuredworkerslawfirm.com/blogs/accept-workers-compensation-settlement/#)

 To learn more about the settlement process go here (https://www.injuredworkerslawfirm.com/blogs/always-get-workmans-comp-settlement/)

 The Virginia Code statute reads: A. “No claim for compensation under this title shall be assignable.
 All compensation and claims therefore shall be exempt from all claims of creditors, even if the compensation is used for purchase of shares in a credit union, or deposited into an account with a financial institution or other organization accepting deposits and is thereby commingled with other funds.
 However, benefits paid in compensation or in compromise of a claim for compensation under this title shall be subject to claims for spousal and child support subject to the same exemptions allowed for earnings in” § 34-29 (See Virginia Code 65.2-531.
 Assignments of compensation; exemption from creditors’ claims ).

-If you would like more information on the Virginia workers’ compensation system, order my book, “The Ultimate Guide to Workers’ Compensation in Virginia” , or call our office today (804) 755-7755.
+The Injured Workers Law Firm is a Richmond, Virginia based firm solely focused on serving clients with workers' compensation claims in Virginia.
+If you have questions about your benefits or if you would like more information on the Virginia workers’ compensation system, order our book, “The Ultimate Guide to Workers’ Compensation in Virginia” , or call our office today (804) 755-7755.